Vedant478/Titanic-logistic-regression-with-python/README.md

 # Titanic-logistic-regression-with-python
 "Explored Titanic dataset using Logistic Regression.
 Investigated various parameters, RFECV for feature selection.
 More methods in upcoming article.
-Open to feedback.
-See analysis in linked kernel."
+Open to feedback."
 # Introduction

 This work represents a deeper analysis by playing on several parameters while using only logistic regression estimator.
 In a future work, I will discuss other techniques.
 I am open to any criticism and proposal.
 You do not hesitate to evaluate this analysis.
 The following kernel contains the steps enumerated below for assessing the Titanic survival dataset